saucelabs/sauce-school/codelabs/Module2_APITesting.md

 #### Note:
 Negative
-: You must have a [API Fortress account](https://apifortress.com/) in order to follow along in this step.
+: You must have an [API Fortress account](https://apifortress.com/) in order to follow along in this step.
 [Use this link](https://saucelabs.com/sign-up) to sign up for a free trial.
 If you have an account, [Sign In](https://mastiff.apifortress.com/app/web/login/auth).

 #### Create a Test File